ArturoDent/find-and-transform/README.md

 2. `"reveal": "next"`   scroll the viewport to show the next find match in the document **after** the cursor, if necessary.
 3. `"reveal": "last "`  scroll the viewport to show the last find match in the document, if necessary.

 If you do not want the editor to scroll to reveal any find match, simply do not include a `reveal` option at all.
-Certain other arguments like `"restrictFind": "nextMoveCursor/previousMoveCursor/previousSelect/nextSelect/nextDontMoveCursor/previousDontMoveCursor"` etc. will always scroll to reveal, eben if there is no `reveal` argument.
+Certain other arguments like `"restrictFind": "nextMoveCursor/previousMoveCursor/previousSelect/nextSelect/nextDontMoveCursor/previousDontMoveCursor"` etc. will always scroll to reveal, even if there is no `reveal` argument.

 * Note: The `reveal` argument will do nothing if you have a `cursorMoveSelect` argument in your keybinding or setting.  `cursorMoveSelect` will take precedence.